TCFD Framework and Recommendations: The Complete Guide

 TCFD recommends analysis under at least a 2°C scenario, representing a world where global emissions decline rapidly to meet Paris Agreement goals.
 Many organizations also analyze a “business as usual” or high-emissions scenario (often 3-4°C) to show the range of potential futures.

+IFRS S2 Paragraph 22 carries TCFD’s scenario analysis recommendation forward as a mandatory disclosure with explicit input requirements (the scenarios, sources, time horizons, scope of operations, and key assumptions) and explicit output requirements (the entity’s resilience assessment, areas of uncertainty, and capacity to adjust strategy).
+For a walk through how the inputs disclosure differs from the outputs disclosure, see scenario analysis is two questions, not one.
 For physical risk scenario analysis, organizations need location-level data on how climate hazards evolve under different emissions pathways.
-This requires climate projections across relevant hazards—flooding, heat stress, water stress, wildfire—at the geographic scale of actual operations.
+This requires climate projections across relevant hazards (flooding, heat stress, water stress, wildfire) at the geographic scale of actual operations.
 Organizations evaluating platforms for scenario analysis should compare climate scenario analysis tools to understand available options, data sources, and scenario coverage.

 Where TCFD Reporting Is Required